accessibilitywars/zaw2/content/builds/hk-mechanist.md

 It's better to have a messier cluster of hands than to get downed far from the group.
 If you're having a hard time with damage, move early.

-There are 4 main things to worry about: Autocasting, Hands, Mind Crush, and Tears.
+There are a few things to worry about: Autocasting, Hands, Mind Crush, and Tears.
+Read on...

 ## Autocasting, Setup

-Before the fight, set the following to autocast (Ctrl-Right Click):
+Before the fight, set the following

-- All mech abilities
-- Set mech to peaceful
-- {{ skill(id="29591", name="Utility Goggles") }}
+- Autocast (Ctrl-Right Click) {{ skill(id="29591", name="Utility Goggles") }}
+- Set mech to peaceful to keep it near you.<br/>
+***Warning: avoid targeting Deimos to allow the mech to stay nearby***.<br/>
+The mech will go after your target when you press F2/F3

 Staying in a kit will also proc {{ trait(name="Backpack Regenerator") }}.
 I find it helpful to just stay in
 {{ skill(name="Tool Kit") }} most of the time so I don't accidentally use {{ skill(name="Static Shield") }} (Shield 5).